Chilevec/sandbox-plus-plus/README.md

-# Sandbox Classic
+# Sandbox++
-Sandbox for the scene system.
+> [!NOTE]
+> Looking for the classic, pre-retooling edition of Sandbox?
+Check out [Sandbox Classic](https://github.com/Softsplit/sandbox-classic).

+A heavily work-in-progress successor to the original Garry's Mod gamemode, Sandbox, built on S&box.

+All contributions are welcome.
+For discussions, please join our [Discord](https://discord.gg/rbCJdZjewf) server.

 ## Credits
-Based on the original Sandbox by Facepunch
+Based on the original Garry's Mod by Facepunch

 ### Programming
 * Asphaltian - Base, Weapons, UI